Are you the right fit?

 Note: We can only provide guidance on admissions to Rotman programs and cannot advise on the need for grades in the future by other graduate programs, professional programs, or employers.
 Please exercise caution and consult with your academic adviser as you decide whether to opt for CR/NCR in your courses in the Winter 2020 term.

 We base admissions to all our graduate program on a wide variety of criteria.
 We will ensure that no applicant to our graduate Master’s programs is disadvantaged in choosing a Credit (CR)/No Credit (NCR) for courses taken during the Winter 2020 term.
 A CR/NCR grade in an MFRM pre-requisite course would fulfill the pre-requisite requirement for admission.

 2. Quantitative proficiency:

 Evidence of a high level of proficiency (a GPA of at least 3.0) in quantitative subjects such as calculus, linear algebra, statistics and econometrics is required.
 In cases where evidence of quantitative ability is not obvious, applicants may be asked to supply a GMAT/GRE score or other supplementary evidence of quantitative ability.
-Knowledge of VBA is strongly preferred.
+Knowledge of Python is strongly preferred.

 Before the program begins in September, applicants must have completed prerequisite courses in the following areas: